- Oct. 1, 2020

 As the weights for aggregation, the Input Price Index uses the purchasers' price-based intermediate input value of goods and services in the manufacturing industry.
 On the other hand, the Output Price Index uses the producers' price-based output value of domestic goods in the manufacturing industry.
 The weights for both indexes are derived from the "Input-Output Tables for Japan (I-O Tables)" -- published by the Ministry of Internal Affairs and Communications -- for the base year 2011.*2

 The IOPI contains two levels of sector classifications: "Manufacturing industry sector";*3,*4 and "Major sector."
 The former consists of one category and the latter consists of 18 categories.

 Each sector classification contains three levels of commodity groups: "Aggregated major commodity group";*5 "Major commodity group"; and "Commodity group."

 As reference indexes, the Bank compiles sub-indexes for "General machinery (2005 IOPI Classification)," "Electrical machinery (2000 IOPI Classification)," "Precision instruments (2005 IOPI Classification)," and "Miscellaneous manufacturing products (2005 IOPI Classification)."

 The base year is 2011 for both the index calculation and the weight calculation.*

-In principle, the preliminary figures are released at 8:50 a.m. on the 20th working day of the month following the survey month.
-The release date may be brought forward a few days for months with fewer working days and other reasons.
+In principle, the preliminary figures are released at 8:50 a.m. on the 20th business day of the month following the survey month.
+The release date may be brought forward a few days due to fewer business days in the month or other reasons.

 Please note that not all price data used for compiling the Input Price Index and the Output Price Index meet the definition of "purchasers' prices" and "producers' prices."
 Price data obtained from the PPI include some data collected from wholesalers.
-Those from the EPI and IPI are collected at the time when cargo is loaded/unloaded in Japan.
+Moreover, those from the EPI and the IPI are collected at the time when cargo is loaded/unloaded in Japan.